Olympus admits hid losses for decades

 "It's big.
 Olympus was supposed to be a paragon of corporate society," said Darrel Whitten, managing director at Investor Networks Inc, an investor relations consultancy.

-The firm said it had funnelled money related to the acquisitions through various funds and other measures to defer posting the unspecified losses, similar to practices seen after Japan's bubble economy of soaring asset prices burst in 1990.
+The company said in a statement the details of the scheme came to light as part of its cooperation with a third-party panel set up to investigate the transactions.
+That panel was announced a week ago.

-While Olympus did not offer concrete details, Takayama said he believed the company may have initiated the loss-postponing scheme when its earnings had taken a drastic turn for the worse, possibly during a period of yen strength.
+Takayama said he believed the loss-postponement scheme had started before the 1990s.

-Such a scheme may have involved creating a fund or special purpose vehicle to buy battered securities at book value, getting them off Olympus' balance sheet.
-The cost to fund that scheme would have ballooned over time.
+The company said it had funnelled money related to the acquisitions through various funds and other measures to defer posting the losses, similar to practices seen in the days after Japan's bubble economy of soaring asset prices burst in 1990.

 Nippon Life Insurance, the biggest shareholder in Olympus, urged the company to be more transparent in its explanations.